frederic-perez/AmE-dictionary/data/dictionary.md

 __junker__
 __junket__ _The championship game junket._
 __junta__ _n_ :three::hammer:
-__just saying__ _idiom_ (I'm just saying) Used when you are making a criticism or complaint, to make it less likely to offend someone. _I'm just saying I think it could have been done a little more carefully, that's all._ _Isn't it a bit small for you?
+__just saying__ _idiom_ :two: (I'm just saying) Used when you are making a criticism or complaint, to make it less likely to offend someone. _I'm just saying I think it could have been done a little more carefully, that's all._ _Isn't it a bit small for you?
 Just saying._
 __jut out__ _The head juts out of the wall._
 __jutted__ _v_
 __juvenile__ _The Downeast Salmon Federation released the juvenile salmon into the river._